 with discrete images as well as these subalbums:

-Maria Magdalena de Medici, née Habsburg, NEW
+Maria Magdalena de Medici, née Habsburg,

-Claudia de Medici.
-NEW
+Claudia de Medici, and

 Collars to casual - 1630 to 1640 -